ge419/parkinGait-ios/README.md

 ## **Core Components**
 ### **Gait Tracking Models**
 1.**Step Length Calculator**: Calculates step length using device IMU sensors.
+(Algorithm 3.2)
 2. **Step Counter**: Tracks steps and distance using peak detection on accelerometer data.
 3. **Step Length with Height**: Calculates step length by factoring in user height and stride frequency.
 4. **DynamicStepCounter**: Detects step length using dynamic threshold.
-(INCOMPLETE; Do not proceed with this algorithm)
+(INCOMPLETE; Do not proceed with this algorithm) (Some of algorithm 3.1)
 5. **Acceleration Magnitude**: Calculates step length using acceleration magnitude and double integration.
+(Algorithm 3.3)
 6. **Acceleration Magnitude FFT**: Applies Fast Fourier Transformation to the previous algorithm.
+(Algorithm 3.4)

 ### **Data Export**
 - Export gait data (timestamp, accelerometer, gyroscope, step length, etc.) to a CSV file.